-There is one 400 meter avalanche tunnel between Briancon and Col du Lautaret, but it is open on one side and does not create a hazard for cyclists, although there is no significant bike lane through it.
+The route from Briancon to Col du Galibier is really a combination of two climbs: Briancon to Col du Lautaret, and Col du Lautaret to Col du Galibier.
+There is one 400-meter avalanche tunnel between Briancon and Col du Lautaret, but it is open on one side and does not create a hazard for cyclists, although there is no significant bike lane through it.

 It is 8.7 kilometers and 583 meters at 6.9% from Col du Lautaret to Col du Galibier.

-The monument in honor and to the memory of Henri Desgrange is 1 km from the top.
+The monument in honor and to the memory of Henri Desgrange is one kilometer from the top.

 The bubble is PJAMM experimenting with 3D photography.